Utah Administrative Code

 (ii) defining specific criteria, which shall in normally anticipated circumstances render a maternal patient ineligible for birth services or continued care at the birthing center;

-(iii) identifying and outlining methods for transferring patients who, during the course of pregnancy, labor or recovery, are determined to be ineligible for birthing center services or continued care at the birthing center;
+(iii) identifying and outlining methods for transferring patients who, during the course of labor or recovery, are determined to be ineligible for birthing center services or continued care at the birthing center, including;

 (iv) planning for consultation, back-up services, transfer and transport of a newborn and maternal patient to a hospital where necessary care is available;

-(v) documenting the maternal patient has been informed of the benefits, risks and eligibility requirements of an out-of-hospital birthing center labor and birth;
+(v) documenting the maternal patient has been informed of the eligibility requirements of an out-of-hospital birthing center labor and birth;

-(ix) prescribing and instilling a prophylactic solution approved by the Department of Health in the eyes of the newborn in accordance with R386-702-7, Special Measures for the Control of Ophthalmia Neonatorum;
+(viii) prescribing and instilling a prophylactic solution approved by the Department of Health in the eyes of the newborn in accordance with R386-702-8, Special Measures for the Control of Ophthalmia Neonatorum;

-(x) performing phenylketonuria (PKU) and other metabolic disease tests in accordance with Department of Health Laboratory rules developed pursuant to Section 26-10-6;
+(ix) performing phenylketonuria (PKU) and other disease tests in accordance with Department of Health Laboratory rules developed pursuant to Section 6;

 (A) blood type and Rh Factor and provision for appropriate use of Rh immunoglobulin;